The RDEK's Bylaw Enforcement Program is complaint based. Complaints need to be made in writing and are kept confidential.

 To make a noise or unsightly premise complaint, you can print off the appropriate form below, fill it out, and mail, fax, or email it to Compliance Officer Debbie Pighin if within Electoral Areas A, B, C, and E or Kim O’Farrell if within Electoral Areas F and G.

 Will My Neighbour Find Out I'm Reporting Him/Her?

 Many people are concerned about this issue.
 Although complaints must be made in writing, all complaints are confidential.
-The Compliance Officer requires your contact information so he can follow up to get more details and keep you informed about the progress of a file.
-If you are concerned about your privacy, Debbie Pighin will be happy to take you through the process step by step.
+The Compliance Officer requires your contact information so they can follow up to get more details and keep you informed about the progress of a file.
+If you are concerned about your privacy, the RDEK’s Compliance Officers will be happy to take you through the process step by step. .

 How Do I Know If You Can Help Me?

-If you are having a problem that you think falls into one of the above categories, please email Debbie Pighin or call her at the RDEK office in Cranbrook at 489-2791 or toll-free 1-888-478-7335.
-She will review your information and let you know whether or not there is anything the RDEK can do to assist you.
+If you are having a problem that you think falls into one of the above categories, and if you are in Electoral Areas A, B, C, or E please email Debbie Pighin Compliance Officer or call the RDEK office in Cranbrook at 489-2791.
+If you are in Electoral Area F or G please email Kim O’Farrell, Compliance Officer or call the Columbia Valley Office at 342-0063.
+Either Compliance Officer can be reached toll free at 1-888-478-7335.
+They will review your information and let you know if there is anything the RDEK can do to assist you.

 I'm Having a Problem With a Dog in My Neighborhood.
 Can You Help?

 Noise from barking dogs falls under the Noise Control Bylaw in all areas of the Regional District.
 If you have a dog noise complaint please contact the Compliance Officer in your Electoral Area or fill out this form and email to the applicable Compliance Officer.